 The event was also a crash course on how to navigate through the relationship dynamics of employers and job applicants.
 Workforce Solutions facilitators advised students on topics ranging from how to dress for a job interview to presenting oneself as a professional.
 Students were then quizzed on their knowledge concerning employer expectations.

 Williams noted that "Facilitators and the WSD workforce specialists challenged the students to respond to pertinent job interview questions: 'Who are you?
 What are your skills?
 What are you looking for?'"

-Offenders participated in impromptu role-play activities, which gave them an opportunity to practice interpersonal skills.
+Residents participated in impromptu role-play activities, which gave them an opportunity to practice interpersonal skills.

 "I had no idea that going into a job interview could be so difficult or uncomfortable," one of the students said.

 Students were then coached in ways to improve interview skills.

 "Don't feel like you're the only one intimidated at the job interview, because you are not," Williams told participants.
 "Most of the time the person conducting the interview is unsettled as well."